Skip to main content

 In 2024, THI introduced a new HIV research training initiative focused on supporting postdoctoral fellows at UC San Diego.
 Leveraging various funding sources, including endowed funds, this initiative is designed to support trainees conducting research across diverse fields such as clinical, virological, epidemiological, immunological, and socio-behavioral studies.
 The overall goal of our program is to support training and advance the careers of new leaders in HIV research.

 Initially, the funds will prioritize providing supplemental, non-federal support for recipients of federal fellowships to bridge the gap between federal grant funding and University of California (UC) salaries, commonly referred to as the "salary delta."
 This gap has become more pronounced due to the 2023 contracts negotiated by the UAW for Academic Researchers, Postdoctoral Scholars, Graduate Student Researchers, and Academic Student Employees, which have significantly increased salary expectations.
+To date we have provided over $290k in support.

 Looking forward, the initiative may also extend funding to support HIV research projects led by UCSD-affiliated investigators.
 The funding available for awards each year will depend on the funds generated and expended in the previous year.